 Doors off helicopter ride

-We’ll shoot sunrise and sunset each day in the Waimea region with some potential daytime shooting if the weather looks good.
+We’ll shoot sunrise and sunset in the Waimea region with some potential daytime shooting if the weather looks good.

 Sunrise and Sunset shoots along the north coast.